 Her experience is shared by more than half of breastfeeding mothers, according to a new survey by law firm Slater and Gordon.
 Polling 2,000 women who have had a baby within the last five years, a third of breastfeeding mums have had to use a toilet when they express at work, with more citing unsuitable facilities available.
 The result?
 A third have experienced problems expressing, from supply issues to infections and anxiety.

-‘The first time I left my son with his dad to go to a meeting, I was panicking the whole time about having to express in the toilet and hoping my boobs weren’t going to leak,’ says Louise Deverell-Smith, mother of three, ‘I tried not to express too much after that.
+‘The first time I left my son with his dad to go to a meeting, I was panicking the whole time about having to express in the toilet and hoping my boobs weren’t going to leak,’ says Louise Deverell-Smith, mother of three, ‘I tried not to express too much [in offices] after that.
 I did get mastitis as few times.’

 Angela*, mother of three working in the financial services industry, was forced to use the basement of her workplace to express when she returned to her work.
 While she was allocated a meeting room at first – also without a lock, and with a glass panel door – it was then offered to external auditors to use.
 ‘I was told to ask them to let me have access to the room every lunchtime.
 The first time I asked them, they obviously hadn't been told and made a big fuss about having to take their belongings,’ she said, ‘After lunch they came and had a discussion about it with my manager in front of my whole team and it was a really awkward situation that made me not want to ask again.’

 Forced to use the women’s shower room in the basement of her building, she often had to skip lunch after taking the time to express.
 ‘I really felt like it was a huge inconvenience to them, when in reality I wasn't asking for much,’ she continued.